Category Archives: College Soccer

 Playing/watching experience

 The low retention rate of referees unfortunately leads to the desperate recruiting of unqualified individuals.
 Most referees I officiate with did not grow up playing, coaching or even watching the beautiful game.
-In fact, here in Texas where American football “is life”, on a typical Saturday fall morning at the referee tent, most referees often converse about American college football games in between soccer games while a simultaneous football derbies (ex.
+In fact, here in Texas where American football “is life”, on a typical Saturday fall morning at the referee tent, most referees often converse about American college football games in between soccer games while simultaneous football derbies (ex.
 Real Madrid vs Barcelona, Inter vs AC Milan, Man City vs ManU) are being played.
 Soccer has a long way to go to be mainstream in the American culture to reach the popularity levels of other American sports.
-As a result, most soccer referees are more knowledgeable about other sports but become soccer referees for a spectrum of reasons but none really for career advancement or even the love for the game.
+As a result, most soccer referees are more knowledgeable about other sports, but become soccer referees for a spectrum of reasons, but none really for career advancement or even the love for the game.

 The flip side sometimes is that not having played or watched the game growing up, could be an advantage as these inexperienced referees only view the game in a binary way.
 They then become more purists applying the laws of the game per the textbook.
 In my opinion, referees who played the game have a more intuitive feeling and appreciation for the game and as a result, allow a greater fluidity of the game.
 Unfortunately, most referees who did not grow up playing or watching the game do not pursue the profession at a higher level as they do not feel properly equipped (protected) with the tools to succeed.